 Trade is a powerful ally of sustainable development.
-The WTO’s founding agreement recognizes sustainable development as a central principle, and it is an objective running through all subjects in current Doha negotiations.
+The WTO’s founding agreement recognizes sustainable development as a central principle.

 It is the potential impact of economic growth and poverty alleviation